katevnuk/sql-challenge/README.md

 AND last_name LIKE 'B%';
 ```

-6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+6. Listed all employees in the Sales department, including their employee number, last name, first name, and department name.
 ```
 SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name
 FROM dept_emp